PredictiveEcology/SpaDES.install/README.md

 There is [a wiki that lists many of some modules that we are currently aware of](https://github.com/PredictiveEcology/SpaDES-modules/wiki/Current-modules-in-development).

-## 4. Install R packages for these modules
+## 4. Install R packages for modules

-`SpaDES` is an R package that has many dependencies.
-Because of all the dependencies, it may not work to simply use `install.packages("SpaDES")`.
-Instead, we have made `installSpaDES()` to deal with many of the challenges we have encountered.

 *SpaDES modules* are written by different people and have their own R package dependencies, often different than `SpaDES`.
 These too need to be installed, version numbers checked, and conflicting version number needs identified.
 We created `makeSureAllPackagesInstalled` to address many of the potential problems that could be faced.